Balance (Van Halen album): Songs

-During The Balance tour show in Pensacola, Florida, Hagar stated that "Take Me Back (Déjà Vu)" was "a true story".
+During the Balance Tour show in Pensacola, Florida, Hagar stated that "Take Me Back (Déjà Vu)" was "a true story".
 The song itself features a then almost 20-year-old riff Eddie had previously used on a song entitled "No More Waiting", which the band played on occasion in the pre-Van Halen I era, making it the third known song on the album based on an older idea.
+Klosterman notes the heavy use of wind chimes in the song, and compares Hagar's singing to Natalie Maines.